 Students who operate a motor vehicle on the property of Fitchburg State University must obtain a parking permit in order to use university regulated parking facilities.
 Permits are available at the Housing and Residential Services office Monday through Friday, 8 a.m. to 5 p.m, and may also be purchased online.
 The individual's status with the university determines the type of permit assigned.

-Resident students with less than 24 earned credit hours are not eligible to purchase a resident parking permit, but may park at the Wallace Civic Center without a permit.
-To obtain a permit, the individual must be a current member of the Fitchburg State University.
+Resident students with less than 24 earned credit hours are not eligible to purchase a resident parking permit, but may park at the Wallace Civic Center with a civic center permit.
+To obtain a permit, the individual must be a current member of the Fitchburg State University with an active class schedule.
 Commuter and resident students are required to pay the permit fee before a permit is issued.
 Permit fees must be paid in full and are non-refundable.

 Permits must be properly displayed before the permit is considered valid.
 No vehicle may display more than one current permit.
 Vehicles doing so are subject to violation fines.
-Parking lot maps and the current parking rules and regulations guide are also available.
+Parking lot maps and the current parking rules and regulations quide are also available.